Get Better Quotes 35+

 Real Experts- Trusted

-New York can be a difficult state for employers and business owners.
-The state is known for levying penalties for any non-compliance and the State Insurance Fund has a disproportionately high percentage of all workers' comp policies in the state.
-Many insurance companies do not like the regulatory environment in the state.
+New York can be a challenging state for employers and business owners.
+The state has tough penalties for non-compliance and the State Insurance Fund has a very high percentage of all workers' comp policies in the state.
+Many insurance companies struggle with the regulatory environment in the state.
 Aside from the fact that NYS has unusual requirements such as employer paid disability coverage attached to every workers' comp policy, the state also has very complicated coverage requirmennts and owner exclsuion requirements for business owners.

-New York employers are advised to work with insurance agencies in order to get workers' compensation quotes from a minimum of 3 insurance companies to help ensure they find the most competitive rates for their business.
+New York employers are advised to work with insurance agencies in order to get workers' compensation quotes from several insurance companies to help ensure they find the most competitive rates for their business.
 Give us a call at 888-611-7467 to see how we can help lower the cost of coverage with private insurance comapnies.

 In NYS, all for-profit businesses who have full-time or part-time employees are required to buy coverage.
 Employers of domestic workers and home health aids who work 40 hours a week in a residence are alos required.
 Additionally most nonprofit organizations are required to pay for workers' compensation insurance.